monsoonmaelstrom/book2/book2.md

 “Do you know what they were doing?
 Liam seemed pissed.”

 “Coming here.
-Reese was missing,” he says, clearly worried, not that you’d be able to from his words alone.
+Reese was missing,” he says, clearly worried, not that you’d be able to tell from his words alone.

 “Fuck,” I hiss.
 “Okay.
 Giorgi and I will go look around the shop.
 The rest of you stay here.
 Davy, be careful, yeah?”